gramineproject/examples/openvino/README.md

 ## Supported models for Gramine-SGX

-The following models have been enabled and tested with Gramine-SGX:
+The following models have been tested with Gramine-SGX:

 - bert-large-uncased-whole-word-masking-squad-0001 (FP16/FP32)
 - bert-large-uncased-whole-word-masking-squad-int8-0001 (INT8)